NuevoFoundation/workshops/content/jsappybird/index.md

 **Activity 3: Lets add the logic to now allow our bird to be able to go through objects.**

 Currently, your bird flies through the obstacles in the game, which seems a little too easy.
 We can use code to increase the difficulty of the game by adding logic that makes the obstacles solid.
-In order to do this, you’ll need to know about conditionals and arrays.
+In order to do this, you’ll need to know about *conditionals* and *arrays*.

 We already covered conditionals, so now let’s go over arrays.
 Arrays are a group of objects.
 They can represent a list of numbers, names, or even the objects in our game!
 In JavaScript, arrays are represented by [] (this would represent an empty array).

 You separate the objects in the array with commas.
 A sample array with numbers would be represented as [1, 2, 3, 4, 5]